By Vanessa Matthews

 While water pipes can come in a range of materials such as acrylic, wood, and metal, it’s undisputed that glass reigns supreme.
 It lacks the health concerns of smoking from plastic, the off-putting taste of metal, and so on.
 Second to that is silicone: While silicone pieces typically won’t have the classy look that glass can, it’s a fantastic solution for clumsy smokers, as well as on-the-go smokers.
 If one of those sounds like you and an unbreakable piece is a must, a silicone water pipe might be your best friend.

-Arguably one of the most important features of a water pipe are the percolators.
+One of the best reasons to buy bongs online is the variety of percolation, which is arguably one of the most important features of a water pipe.
 Percolators diffuse your hits by acting as a pathway for smoke to pass through water out of little holes.
 This ensures your hits are cooled, moisturized, and overall more enjoyable.
 Different percolators can perform similarly, and it can truly sometimes come down to personal preference.
 Some percolators, such as a matrix or swiss, add to the aesthetic appeal of the piece.
 Some have more or less drag, which is the level of resistance there is in pulling a hit.
-To learn more about specific percolator types, check out our comprehensive water pipe percolator guide!
+To learn more about specific percolator types, check out our comprehensive bong percolator guide!
 To get you started with choosing the right perc for you, here are a few common varieties:

 Diffused Downstem: The most basic of the bunch.
 This is a long tube with 4-6 slits at the end, and are removeable from the piece.
 If you're looking for a perc that's easy to clean, a water pipe with this type is a good option.